theiagen/tbp-parser/docs/outputs/coverage.md

 Two coverage reports are generated:

-- a **locus** coverage report, which aggregates multiple target regions if they belong to the same locus tag if neccessary (for example, during a tNGS analysis, several genes are covered by mulitple primers)
+- a **locus** coverage report, which aggregates multiple target regions if they belong to the same locus tag if neccessary (for example, if during a tNGS analysis, several genes are covered by mulitple primers, those primers will be combined into one value)
 - a **target** coverage report, which keeps each record in the provided `--coverage_bed` file separate (for example, during a tNGS analysis, each primer region is kept separate)

-If each locus is covered by only one target region, the two reports will be identical.
+**If each locus is covered by only one target region, the two reports would be identical and so only the locus coverage report is generated.**

 ### Example Coverage Report

 In the following example, katG is covered by four different target regions (katG1, katG2, katG3, and katG4) in the `--coverage_bed` file that overlap.
 In the locus coverage report, these four regions are aggregated into one record for the katG gene, while in the target coverage report, each of the four regions is kept separate.

-For regions that do not overlap, such as rrl and rpoB, the locus report only looks at the individual regions sequenced and not the area in between.

-Here is an excerpt from a locus coveage report from a tNGS analysis:
+Here is an excerpt from a locus coveage report from an example tNGS analysis:

 ```text
 sample_name	locus_tag	gene_name	percent_coverage	average_depth	err_percent_coverage	err_average_depth	qc_warning